Find Cheap Homeowners Insurance Quotes in Your Area

 Homeowners and renters insurance policies typically provide only limited coverage to business-related property.
 For instance, homeowners insurance covers a fraction of the personal property used for business — up to $2,500 for most property, including $1,500 for electronics away from your home.

-While these restrictions mean that your policy might cover a damaged laptop or screen you brought from the office.
-However, if you brought a lot of equipment home and it's stolen or breaks, you might have to pay out-of-pocket for some expenses.
+While these restrictions mean that your policy might cover a damaged laptop or screen you brought from the office, it may not cover the full costs of replacing technology or certain tools.
+If you brought a lot of equipment home and it gets stolen or breaks, you might have to pay out of pocket for some expenses.

 Can you be sued for getting someone sick?

-While your personal liability — which covers lawsuits brought against you or injuries to others — doesn't cover communicable disease, it's very unlikely that you have to worry about getting sued for getting someone else sick with COVID-19.
+While your personal liability — which covers lawsuits brought against you or injuries to others — doesn't cover communicable disease, it's very unlikely that you have to worry about getting sued for getting someone else sick.
 In most cases, it's simply too difficult to prove that someone's actions caused infection in another person.

 The only reason that COVID-19 might lead you to consider increasing your liability insurance is if it causes you or your family to engage in riskier behavior than normal.
 For instance, given that walks are one of the few avenues of exercise open, there may be a greater chance of your dog biting a passerby.

 Does homeowners insurance cover lost rent from home-sharing?

 Some people who derive a percentage of their income from home-sharing might be able to use their homeowners insurance to recover a portion of lost revenue.
 However, there are a number of restrictions on using your insurance this way since home-sharing can be classified as a small business.

 Under your policy's loss of use coverage, your homeowners insurance can provide reimbursements for rent that is lost due to a government order.
 Communities that have restrictions on incoming travel could fall under this provision, as long as your home-sharing isn't a business.